DSP Direct Integration Instructions

 Decrypt the Token

 Use the master key and site key to decrypt the token.
 For a code example, refer to the Decrypt function: see UID2Encryption.cs, line 29.
-This function decrypts UID2 tokens into raw UID2s as part of the UID2 SDK for C# / .NET, and includes logic to handle different token versions.
+This function decrypts UID2 tokens into raw UID2s as part of the UID2 SDK for C# / .NET.

 Make Sure Token Lifetime and Expiration Are Valid

-A token must be valid and current so that it can be used in the bidstream.
+For use in the bidstream, a token must be valid and current.
 You must do two things:

 For an example of code that makes sure the token hasn't expired, see UID2Encryption.cs, line 196.